jradikk/serverless-aws-signer/README.md

 custom:
   signer:
+    retain: false                                  # Whether to retain signing Profile and S3 buckets during the project termination (`sls remove` command), if they were created by the plugin
     source:
       s3:
         bucketName: source-bucket-for-signer       # [REQUIRED] Source bucket for AWS Signer where zip archive with lambda code will be uploaded